rakudo/rakudo/NOMMAP.markdown

 ## Lexical Multi-Part names
 For my X::Base { ... }, my Foo::Bar { ... } etc. The our-scoped ones work.

-## Object construction
-Defaults should only be used if attribute never accessed.

 ## Magicals
 Methods should get automatic %_.